Funding your wedding

 A low rate card, as the name suggests, features a competitive interest rate.

-A low annual fee card comes with a low annual fee and an interest-free period for purchases, but usually has a higher interest rate than a low rate card.
+A low fee card comes with a low card fee and an interest-free period for purchases, but usually has a higher interest rate than a low rate card.

 A rewards credit card lets you earn reward points on eligible purchases that can be redeemed for gift cards, cashback, shopping, travel and for redemption with a range of partner airlines.